 See these two buttons?

-Those are the Indent buttons on your Formatting toolbar (just underneath the menu bar).
+Those are the Indent buttons on the Home tab of the Ribbon.
 The button on the right is the “increase indent” button — it indents the left-hand edge of the paragraph one tab space to the right; the button on the left, the “decrease indent” button, moves the left margin of the paragraph back to the left one tab space (sort of an “un-indent”).

 To use these buttons, you can highlight the paragraph you want to indent, or just place your cursor anywhere within the paragraph (doesn’t have to be at the beginning) and click on the button.
 It’s that easy.